mariapreethihub/Dashboard_Bike_Sales_Analysis-in-Excel/README.md

 1.**Income Distribution**

        * The majority of bike buyers have an average income between $55,000 and $60,000.

        * Higher income levels generally correlate with a higher likelihood of purchasing a bike.

 2.**Age Distribution:**

-   *The age group 35-65 has the highest bike purchase rate.
+       * The age group 35-65 has the highest bike purchase rate.

-   *Age group below 35 and above 65 show relatively lower bike purchase.
+       * Age group below 35 and above 65 show relatively lower bike purchase.

 3.**Profession and Education :**

-   *The data highlights that customers in professional roles have the highest bike purchase rates, followed by those in Skilled Manual.
+       * The data highlights that customers in professional roles have the highest bike purchase rates, followed by those in Skilled Manual.

-   *In terms of education, customers with a Bachelors degree lead the purchase, followed by partial college and graduate.
+       * In terms of education, customers with a Bachelors degree lead the purchase, followed by partial college and graduate.

 4. **Children and bike purchase:**

-   *Couples with kids are less likely to purchase bike.
+       * Couples with kids are less likely to purchase bike.

 5.**Commute Distance:**

        * Customers with least commute have more bikes.

        * Males have commuted more distance than female.

 6.**Marital Status:**

        * Single individuals are more likely to purchase bikes compared to married individuals.

 7.**Home Ownership:**

        * Homeowners are more likely to buy bikes compared to other category.

 8.**Regional Trends:**

        * North America is leading in the market against Pacific and Europe.

-**Recommendation**
+**Recommendation:**

 Based on the above insights,the following were recommended:

 1.Focus marketing and promotion on individual with salary above $55,000.

 2.Focus on age group between 35 -65 and on people who usually need to travel shorter distance.

 3.North American market should be on priority as it has more customers.

 4.Individual owns a house and married are more likely to purchase bike.